 There really is nothing wrong with having a lot of clothes, after all it is a collection and a curation of our lives and stories.
-But sometimes we really just need to refine our wardrobes… just a tad.
+But sometimes we just need to refine our wardrobes… just a tad.
 When I recently decided that my clothes were beginning to fall into Narnia, having a major spring clean made me realise that my style has undoubtedly developed over the last few years.

 So if you’re thinking of having a wardrobe detox this summer then check out my top tips: